What is Hodgkin’s disease?

 Best hospitals and doctors for treatment in Turkey and Istanbul

 The selection of doctors and clinics in Turkey, Istanbul, Ankara, Antalya and Izmir is made on the basis of annual qualification reports.
 The main selection criterion for Turquie santé is the number of operations or procedures performed.
-It takes into account experience, reputation in the medical society, the availability of quality certificates and high specialization in a certain field.
+It integrates experience, quality certificates, and reputation in a given field.

 Advances in the treatment of Hodgkin lymphoma in recent decades have dramatically increased the survival rate.
 According to Turquie santé, the relative survival rates of all those diagnosed with Hodgkin's disease are as follows: